-Applications are invited from candidates from low and middle-income Commonwealth countries for the 2021/2022 Commonwealth PhD Scholarships.
-The deadline for submission of applications is January 18, 2021.
+Applications are invited from candidates from low and middle-income Commonwealth countries for the 2022/2023 Commonwealth PhD Scholarships.
+The deadline for submission of applications is November 1, 2021.

-Commonwealth PhD Scholarships are for candidates from low and middle income Commonwealth countries, for full-time doctoral study at a UK university.
+Commonwealth PhD Scholarships are for candidates from low and middle-income Commonwealth countries, for full-time doctoral study at a UK university.

 Funded by The UK Foreign, Commonwealth & Development Office (FCDO), Commonwealth PhD Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.
 These scholarships are offered under six themes:

 Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed).

 Stipend (living allowance) at the rate of £1,133 per month, or £1,390 per month for those at universities in the London metropolitan area (rates quoted at 2021-2022 levels).

 Study travel grant towards the cost of study-related travel within the UK or overseasProvision towards the cost of fieldwork undertaken overseas (the cost of one economy class return airfare to your fieldwork location), where approved.

 Paid mid-term visit (airfare) to your home country (unless you have claimed (or intend to claim) spouse and/or child allowances during your scholarship, or have received a return airfare to your home country for fieldwork).

 Family allowances, as follows (rates quoted at 2021-2022 levels):